 Steep, rocky ridges – or ‘knaps’ – cloaked in woodland, separated by narrow, often flooded ‘dales’, create a landscape unique in Scotland where land juts out into the sea at Loch Sween.
-The site is owned by Forestry Commission Scotland.
+The site is managed by Forestry and Land Scotland.

-Knapdale is home to the Scottish Beaver Trial, a unique partnership project which has reintroduced beavers to the UK for the first time in 400 years on a trial basis.
+From 2008 to 2014 Knapdale was home to the Scottish Beaver Trial, a unique partnership project that led to the successful reintroduction of beavers to the UK for the first time in 400 years.
 For more information, visit the Scottish Beaver Trial website.

 The Scottish Wildlife Trust and Royal Zoological Society of Scotland, the lead partners in the Trial, are currently working to reinforce the trial population with new releases to ensure beavers have a long-term future in the area.